Mister Cartoon: Career

+In 2011 Mister Cartoon was featured in the Museum of Contemporary Art, Los Angeles exhibition Art in the Streets which was the first major U.S. museum survey on street art and graffiti.
 In 2012 Mister Cartoon partnered with Snoop Dogg to start an automotive car care product line called Sanctiond.
 In 2013 Cartoon designed custom hockey jerseys for the Los Angeles Kings NHL team.
 Machado was an executive producer for the 2016 film Lowriders, which was created over a 10-year process with 8 years of script revisions.
 The film started over meeting Brian Grazer by chance at a Nike event.
 In November 2019 Cartoon designed special edition basketball jerseys for the Los Angeles Clippers NBA team in Old English font, the process took over a year, in September 2022 custom jerseys by Cartoon were used by the team again.

 In March 2020 Mister Cartoon created a mural for the Casa Vega restaurant.
 In June 2020, Cartoon collaborated with Vans to release two pairs of custom designed shoes.
 In 2020, Cartoon starred in and was the focus of the Netflix documentary LA Originals, chronicling his and Oriol's lives, the film was developed over a ten-year process the original film idea was titled Ink and produced by Brian Grazer's Imagine Entertainment but was scrapped.
 Mister Cartoon worked on a trading card project for the Topps company which was released in December 2020, depicting past and present players such as Mike Trout.
 In 2021, Constellation Brands featured him in one of their Fighting Spirit Modelo Beer Super Bowl television commercials.
 In April 2021 B-Real and Cartoon created a NFT collection of 3D animations.

 In March 2023 Cartoon designed special edition jerseys for the Los Angeles Dodgers.
 In May 2023 Mister Cartoon collaborated on a clothing line with October's Very Own and Major League Soccer for three of the league's teams.
 In June 2023 Machado had his first solo exhibition titled Just My Imagination in Hollywood.
 Machado also collaborated with Turtle Wax in June 2023 and April 2024 doing a custom logo and line of car cleaning products.
 In July 2023 Cartoon released a book of past sketches and drawings.
 Machado opened a barbershop called Master Deluxe with longtime friend Arturo Arce in 2023.
 In 2024 Cartoon worked with the city of Los Angeles tourism department as part of their largest ever global advertising campaign, as well as designing a collection for Supreme in August 2024.
+In October 2025 Cartoon designed and released a clothing line with the Los Angeles Rams.